 CE Learning Objectives

 Following this presentation, participants will be able to:

-- Describe the procedure called Self-Controlled Coping Desensitization (SCD) that can be used to evoke adaptive behaviors such as assertive responding.
+- Describe the procedure called Self-Directed Coping (SDC) that can be used to evoke adaptive behaviors such as assertive responding.

-- Describe how SCD, with practice, can support the movement from unconscious incompetence to conscious competence, using the specific behavior of assertive responding.
+- Describe how SDC, with practice, can support the movement from unconscious incompetence to conscious competence, using the specific behavior of assertive responding.

 Speed, B. C., Goldstein, B. L., & Goldfried, M. R. (2018).
 Assertiveness training: A forgotten evidence‐based treatment.
 Clinical Psychology: Science and Practice, 25(1), e12216.

 Goldfried, M. R. (1980).
 Psychotherapy as coping skills training.
 In Psychotherapy process (pp. 89-119).
 Springer, Boston, MA.